skovy/skovy.dev/content/blog/named-parameters-in-javascript/index.md

 a bunch of `null` (or `false`, `undefined`, `{}` etc) values only to get to the n<sup>th</sup> argument?

-Ruby supports this functionality with what they call keyword arguments:
+Ruby supports this functionality with what it calls keyword arguments:

 ```ruby
 def perform(one: nil, two: nil, skip_something: false)